 Ram temple: CPI MP writes to Centre opposing the telecast of ground-breaking ceremony on Doordarshan

-Binoy Viswam said the use of the state-owned broadcaster to telecast the religious function at Ayodhya is contrary to the ‘accepted norms of national integrity.
+Binoy Viswam said the use of the state-owned broadcaster to telecast the religious function at Ayodhya is contrary to ‘accepted norms of national integrity’.

 Communist Party of India MP Binoy Viswam on Sunday wrote to the Centre opposing the telecast of the bhoomi poojan or ground-breaking ceremony for the Ram temple on state-owned broadcaster Doordarshan, PTI reported.
-He said that the use of Doordarshan to broadcast the religious function at Ayodhya in Uttar Pradesh is contrary to the “accepted norms of national integrity”.
+He said that the use of the channel to broadcast the religious function at Ayodhya in Uttar Pradesh is contrary to the “accepted norms of national integrity”.

 The ceremony of the temple on August 5 will be telecast live on Doordarshan, the trustees of the temple had said on Sunday.